voclosporin

 Patient/Family Teaching

-- Instruct patient to take as directed.
-Take missed doses with 4 hr after missing dose.
+- Explain purpose and side effects of medication to patient.
+Advise patient to read Patient Information before starting therapy.
+Instruct patient to take as directed.
+Take missed doses within 4 hr after missing dose.
 If >4 hr since last dose, omit dose and take next scheduled dose at regular time.
-Advise patient to read Medication Guide before starting therapy and with each Rx refill in case of changes.

 - Advise patient to avoid eating grapefruit or drinking grapefruit juice during therapy.